Frequently Asked Questions (FAQs)

 How many musculoskeletal disorder (MSD) cases involved health care patient handling?

-source of injury or illness was a health care patient.
+source of injury or illness was a health care patient or resident of health care facility.
 This accounted for

-For MSD cases involving patient handling, almost all (99 percent) were the result of overexertion involving outside sources.
+For MSD cases involving patient handling, almost all (99 percent) were the result of overexertion.
 Sprain,

-Nursing assistants incurred occupational injuries or illnesses in 43 percent of the MSD
+Nursing aides, orderlies, and attendants incurred occupational injuries or illnesses in 49 percent of the MSD

-cases involving health care patients.
-Registered nurses accounted for 19 percent and personal care aides for
+cases involving health care patients or residents of health care facilities.
+Registered nurses accounted for 17 percent and personal and home care aides for

-another 7 percent.
-Other occupations with MSD cases involving health care patients (with 400 or more cases) included home health aides;
+another 6 percent.
+Other occupations with MSD cases involving health care patients or residents of health care facilities (with 400 or more cases) included home health aides;

-emergency medical technicians and paramedics; licensed practical and licensed vocational nurses; radiologic technologists; healthcare support workers; medical
+emergency medical technicians and paramedics; licensed practical and licensed vocational nurses; radiologic technologists and technicians;